morrownr/USB-WiFi/The_Short_List.md

 Criteria to make The Short List:

-1. In-kernel driver (adapter is plug and play)
+1. Use an In-kernel driver (adapter is plug and play)
 2. Single State (usb_modeswitch not required)
-3. Solid and stable with a good track record or my own recent testing on multiple distros
+3. Solid and stable with either a well documented track record or my own testing experience.
 4. Well built with good materials

 -----